-The fact that any are neglected seems at best embarrassing and more poignantly, rather pointless.
-It is the equivalent of walking into shop, paying for your goods and walking out without your purchase.
+The fact that any are neglected at all seems rather embarrassing, and more poignantly, rather pointless.
+It is the equivalent of walking into a shop, paying for your goods and walking out without your purchase.

 Amongst the best systems I have seen are those which additionally categorise their leads into some sort of urgency list - for example, hot, warm and cold.
-In this way when the leads are being followed up (and let's face it, often it is not the stand personnel who subsequently follow up) the salespeople know whom to contact first.
+In this way, when the leads are being followed up (and let's face it, often it is not the stand personnel who subsequently follow up), the salespeople know who to contact first.

-When then should you follow up?
-Smarter exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.
+Smart exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.

 All you need to do is prepare a standard email in advance of the event, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
 These can then be sent out at the end of each day to all your stand visitors.

 You can also use this opportunity to direct them to your website or email a PDF brochure in the appropriate format for them to look at, rather than hoping they'll sort through their over-stuffed carrier bags and find your literature.

 Once the show is over, by all means analyse your new data and get it into your database - but also ensure a copy goes straight to the sales team.
 Some of the leads may be so hot that a more switched-on competitor could steal a march on you while you're still debriefing.

 Most leads gathered will need to be properly pursued within three or four days of the event.
 Some can wait longer - but an acknowledgement or commitment to the next step should also be agreed within those post-event days.

 Research suggests that salespeople need to make contact up to six times before a lead converts - so be prepared to be (politely) persistent before you'll see results.